 The documents are sent directly between each party’s ERP system, accounting or invoice management software.

-Typically, an e-invoice operator acts as an access point to PEPPOL.
-Companies and organisations can however apply to become access points but it is often n
+Typically, an e-invoice operator acts as an access point to Peppol.
+Companies and organisations can however apply to become access points.

 The transfer takes place in any of the following XML formats:

 UBL is the most common XML format.
 Suppliers may choose any of these two formats for their customer invoices but public entities must be able to handle both.